Scalable symmetric Tucker tensor decomposition: Synthetic numerical tests

 To compare streaming and full data methods, we first generate a pool of observations $\mX \in \Real^{n \times p}$.
 Each streaming method selects a subset of samples $\mX(:, b(t-1)+1: bt)$ from the pool at step $t$.
 We ensure the total sample number $p$ is just enough for the streaming case with the largest batch size $b_{\max}$.
 The non-streaming counterparts use all the samples $\mX$ at once.
-The number of streaming iterations in both (a) and (b) is $T = 250$, and the total sample size is $p = Tb_{\max} = 25,000.$
+We set the number of iterations $T = 250$, and the total sample size $p = Tb_{\max} = 25,000.$

-In (a), the full HOEVD method applies direct eigendecomposition to $\mX \left(\mX^\top \mX\right)\mX^\top\!/p^2$.
-It implicitly computes $\mat(\tMs)\mat(\tMs)^\top$, which is already more efficient than explicit HOEVD.
-The step size for all streaming cases is $c_1 = 0.05.$ In (b), all plots start at the same initialization reached by \cref{alg: scalable hoevd} when $T_1 = 20$ and $c_1 = 1.$ The streaming and full cases use step size $c_2=1$ and $10$ respectively.
+In Phase I (a), the full HOEVD refers to the implicit way \eqref{eqn: implicit hoevd}, which is already more efficient than explicit HOEVD \eqref{eqn: hoevd}.
+The step size for all streaming cases of \cref{alg: scalable hoevd} is $c_1 = 0.05.$ In Phase II (b), all plots start at the same initialization by \cref{alg: scalable hoevd} with $T_1 = 20, b_1 = 50$ and $c_1 = 1.$ These parameters for Phase I are different from the (a) setting.
+They do not affect the efficiency of (b).
+The streaming and full cases for the actual Phase II use step size $c_2=1$ and $T_2=10$ respectively.

 It is seen in \cref{str_full_time} that the streaming \cref{alg: scalable hoevd,algorithm} have limited loss of accuracy compared to the methods that use the full dataset.
-On the other hand, the runtimes for all streaming cases are nearly negligible compared to timing for the full algorithms.
+On the other hand, the runtimes for all streaming cases are nearly negligible compared to timings for the full methods.